Bhargav230m/SentimentAnalysis/README.md

 ## Overview

 This project is focused on sentiment analysis, where the goal is to classify text into two categories: positive and negative.
-The project uses an CNN model implemented with PyTorch.
-The repository includes the dataset, preprocessing code used to generate the dataset, the trained model files, training script and script to classify text.
+The project uses a Feed Forward Neural Network model implemented with PyTorch.
+The repository includes the dataset, the preprocessing code used to generate the dataset, the trained model files, the training script, and the script to classify text.

 ## Repository Structure